 If you then want to transfer another file, the handle is ready to be used again.
 Mind you, it is even preferred that you re-use an existing handle if you intend to make another transfer. libcurl will then attempt to re-use the previous connection.

 For some protocols, downloading a file can involve a complicated process of logging in, setting the transfer mode, changing the current directory and finally transferring the file data. libcurl takes care of all that complication for you.
 Given simply the URL to a file, libcurl will take care of all the details needed to get the file moved from one machine to another.

 The first basic rule is that you must never simultaneously share a libcurl handle (be it easy or multi or whatever) between multiple threads.
 Only use one handle in one thread at any time.
 You can pass the handles around among threads, but you must never use a single handle from more than one thread at any given time.

 libcurl is completely thread safe, except for two issues: signals and SSL/TLS handlers.
-Signals are used for timing out name resolves (during DNS lookup) - when built without c-ares support and not on Windows.
+Signals are used for timing out name resolves (during DNS lookup) - when built without using either the c-ares or threaded resolver backends.

 If you are accessing HTTPS or FTPS URLs in a multi-threaded manner, you are then of course using the underlying SSL library multi-threaded and those libs might have their own requirements on this issue.
 Basically, you need to provide one or two functions to allow it to function properly.
 For all details, see this: